 This new policy is not an amnesty, nor is it something you can directly apply for.
 The gay or lesbian partner of a U.S. citizen or permanent resident could still be arrested by the immigration authorities if he or she lacks legal status in the U.S. or has a green card but has become deportable.
 In fact, the person could still be deported (removed), which is especially likely if there is any criminal record.

-If the person is already in deportation or removal proceedings, here’s how the new policy might help: DHS is reviewing cases of non-detained aliens in proceedings to figure out which should be administratively closed based on the Morton memo.
+If the person is already in deportation or removal proceedings, here’s how the new policy might help: DHS began reviewing cases of non-detained aliens in proceedings to figure out which should be administratively closed based on the Morton memo.
 (Note that this could affect numerous people, not just gays and lesbians.)